microsoft/fabricrealtimelab/modules/module06b.md

 ## 6. Aggregate hourly

-Let's review where we are: our per-second data has been cleansed, and then summarized to the per-minute level.
+Let's review current progress: our per-second data has been cleansed, and then summarized to the per-minute level.
 This reduces our rowcount from 86,400 rows/day to 1,440 rows/day per stock symbol.
 For reports that might show monthly data, we can further aggregate the data to per-hour frequency, reducing the data to 24 rows/day per stock symbol.

 This final data wrangler step will be easier than the previous.
 In the final placeholder under the *Symbol/Date/Hour* section, load the existing *df_stocks_agg_minute* dataframe into data wrangler.